roopsBee/mern-boiler/README.md

 -modify alerts to show more or remove stack of alerts and show latest one immediately.
 Use library to stack alerts

--add transition/animation to delete item
+-add transition/animation to delete item add item
--create isTransitioning state for react spring to toggle

--create list transition component so when slides in shows paper

 -change colour on completed task
 -change icon colours in lists

--reorder lists
+-reorder draggable lists

 -unit testing with jest

+-add animation to delete button
+-add animation on delete list
+-clear/reset add item form after submit
+-on add item form make enter, add item not start new line